tomstdenis/swboot/README.md

 ./client /dev/ttyACM0 myapplication.ino.hex

 Tip: You can use CTRL+ALT+S to build and export your app as a hex file (look for build/${core}/${appname}.ino.hex under your sketches directory)

+# Troubleshooting the bootloader

+- Ensure you have the configuration changes required (reload the IDE after changing these)
+- Ensure you burn the extended fuse correctly
+- Ensure that the PULSE timing is the same on the adapter and boot (as programmed on the devices)
+- Ensure there is a good pullup on the data wire

+If all that is going next check the data wire.
+It should pulse after the adapter resets the device.
+If you don't see this maybe you're on the wrong pin of the adapter's MCU?

+If you see that, you should see the target hold the line low for around 100uS after the adapter releases it high.

+If you see that, you should see the adapter write 127 (01111111) and the target respond with 'H'

+If you see that, chances are it's noise on the line.

+# Troubleshooting the Client

+If you don't see the "HELLO" reply try rebooting the MCU.
+It can get stuck (I didn't add timeouts for everything).
+Failing that be patient that app is going to be re-written...

 # TODO